-Anticipated Output(s) or Deliverables(s): Co-developed community project with tribe(s), cleanup events to reduce debris and litter in the watershed, restoration, and stewardship opportunities for community members.
+Anticipated Output(s) or Deliverables(s): Co-developed community project, cleanup events to reduce debris and litter in the watershed, and restoration and stewardship opportunities for community members.
 Activities summarized in semi-annual reports.

 Estimated Milestones: Regularly hosted clean-up events.
-Developing a meaningful collaboration with local indigenous tribe to support a community project.
+Developing a meaningful community project.

 Anticipated Long-term Outcome(s): Establishing a strong network of volunteers.
-Reducing litter and debris in the watershed and estuary.
+Reducing litter and debris in the watershed and estuary and increasing awareness of their impacts.
 Establishing more community engagement opportunities between the public and the Estuary Program.
-Incorporating traditional ecological knowledge in Estuary Program activities through partnerships with local Indigenous tribes.